 Charles Albright is known as the Texas Eyeball Killer and the Dallas Ripper for good reason.
-In 1990 and 1991, Albright terrorized the Dallas community by going after what he felt were easy targets: female prostitutes.
+In 1990 and 1991, Albright terrorized the Dallas community by going after what he felt were easy targets: female sex workers.

 His technique was to pick up women, shoot them, and then dump their half-naked bodies - but not before he removed the eyes from his victims and kept them as souvenirs.

 Some could say it began at age 11, when Albright started a taxidermy class at the behest of his overprotective adoptive mother, Delle Albright.
 Young Albright took to it immediately, going so far as to remove the eyes from birds, leaving two buttons sewn on where the eyes used to be.
 Throughout his life he was obsessed with women's eyes, including painting them and cutting them out of photographs.

 In December 1991, Albright was charged with the murder of Shirley Williams, only one of three suspected victims, due to her hairs turning up inside his vacuum.
 He was convicted and sentenced to life in prison.

 Albert DeSalvo Strangled His Victims With Their Own Underwear

 Before anyone knew who he was, Albert DeSalvo was dubbed the Boston Strangler back in the 1960s, when he went on a killing spree from 1962 to 1964.
 He preyed on the weak and lonely, sneaking into women’s homes - many of them older women - savagely raping and then strangling them to death.